When it comes to securing media coverage for your photography business, I believe that it can be done in seven simple steps. Want to know more?

 Now, with a media list drawn up, the next step is to spend time getting familiar with the media you are planning to target.

-While it’s possible to cold-pitch a publication, the chance of it being successful are slim to none if you haven’t done your research beforehand.
+While it’s possible to cold-pitch a publication, the chance of it being successful is slim to none if you haven’t done your research beforehand.

 No editor, journalist, podcaster or blogger will be too impressed if your pitch clearly demonstrates that you know nothing about them or their target audience.
 In fact, it almost guarantees that your email will immediately be ignored or deleted.